kierandidi/bioinformatics-course-hd/_projects/ex3.md

 ## Exercise 3.3 - Coding word embeddings and Transformers

-To understand word embeddings, implement and follow [this tutorial](https://towardsdatascience.com/creating-word-embeddings-coding-the-word2vec-algorithm-in-python-using-deep-learning-b337d0ba17a8).
-The neural network code in there is written in TensorFlow, but I challenge you to rewrite it in PyTorch!
-It is a very simple network, the `Dense` layer in TensorFlow is equivalent to the `Linear` layer in PyTorch.
+To understand word embeddings, implement and follow [this tutorial](https://neptune.ai/blog/word-embeddings-guide).

-For Transformers I gave you a multitude of resources in the lecture; for this exercise, I want you to follow along [this tutorial]() and implement the code he links on GitHub in your Colab notebook.
+For Transformers I gave you a multitude of resources in the lecture; for this exercise, I want you to follow along [this tutorial](https://peterbloem.nl/blog/transformers) and implement the code he links on GitHub in your Colab notebook.
 Remember that you can get a free GPU on Colab by going to `Runtime -> Change runtime type -> Hardware accelerator -> GPU`.

 ## Exercise 3.4 - Understanding word embeddings and Transformers